-- 48. The application of the NEM has led to substantial increases in productivity in the main Hungarian economic sectors. - 49.
-Labour productivity in industry was rising by less than 4% per annum before 1968.
-After that, the rate rose to an average of 6% and is believed to have touched 7.2% in 1974 (Table II). - 50.
-In agriculture increased mechanisation, the use of fertiliser and also the flexible application of production factors in the co-operatives have all contributed to substantially higher yields (in the case of wheat, 37.5 quintals per hectare as compared with 32). - 51.
-If account is taken of the low reserves of existing manpower (population growth practically nil, limited movement of agricultural manpower into industry), continuing economic growth and improvements in the standard of living will depend entirely on the possibility of increasing productivity still further. - (c) Increase in the purchasing power of the forint on domestic and foreign markets - 52.
-The purely artificial exchange rate currently applied by the Hungarian National Bank vis-à-vis Hungarian enterprises is \$1=40 forints.
-From 1st January, 1976, this rate will be reduced by 8%, when the rate will be stabilised at \$1=38.6 forints.
-The Hungarians are well aware that this revaluation of their currency will have an adverse effect on their exports: in view of their current trade deficit, the authorities are studying ways to offset the impact. - 53.
-The true purchasing power of the domestic forint can be put at \$1= 28 forints.
-(It is worth noting that the rate for foreign tourists is only \$1= 20.43 forints.) - (d) Parallel development of national income and private consumption - 54.
-Higher production and greater purchasing power have been matched by an increase in private consumption.
+47. The application of the NEM has led to substantial increases in productivity in the main Hungarian economic sectors.

+48. Labour productivity in industry was rising by less than 4% per annum before 1968.
+After that, the rate rose to an average of 6% and is believed to have touched 7.2% in 1974 (table II).

+49. In agriculture increased mechanisation, the use of fertiliser and also the flexible application of production factors in the co-operatives have all contributed to substantially higher yields (in the case of wheat, 37.5 quintals per hectare as compared with 24 quintals in 1966-1970 and, in the case of maize 42.5 quintals per hectare as compared with 32).

+50. If account is taken of the low reserves of existing manpower (population growth practically nil, limited movement of agricultural manpower into industry), continuing economic growth and improvements in the standard of living will depend entirely on the possibility of increasing productivity still further.

+(c) Increase in the purchasing power of the forint on domestic and foreign markets say, before the successive devaluations and falls in the value of the dollar, this rate was $\sharp l = 60$ forints.
+The appreciation of the external forint points moreover to the success of the policy of creating conditions for economic growth while keeping domestic prices steady and preserving the fundamental balance of international payments.
+(As will be shown in this paper, there has been a constant surplus in the trade balance except in 1971 and 1974.)

+51. The rate at which Hungarian enterprises may purchase foreign currency to pay for their procurements in the West or at which they are refunded for foreign currency earned from exports is at present \$1 = 43.2 forints.
+In 1968, that is to

+52. The true purchasing power of the domestic forint can be put at \$l = 28 forints.
+(It is worth noting that the rate for foreign tourists is only \$l = 20.43 forints.)

+(d) Parallel development of national income and private consumption

+53. Higher production and greater purchasing power have been matched by an increase in private consumption.
 The latter has without a doubt been both the cause and the consequence of higher productivity.
-Thus, in 1974, household consumption seems to have risen by 6.9% as compared with the 7% increase in gross national income (see Table V).
+Thus, in 1974, household consumption seems to have risen by 6.9% as compared with the 7% increase in gross national income (see table V).

-- 55. This being said, in the troubled economic circumstances of last year, the new economic mechanism also showed signs of fragility.
-The domestic difficulties experienced were the direct consequence of a system which has partly restored the superiority of domestic cash flows over the real flows, broken down the air lock between internal and external prices and re-introduced a system of social advancement based on the maximisation of earnings. - 56.
-Difficulties have been particularly obvious in three areas, viz:
+54. This being said, in the troubled economic circumstances of last year, the new economic mechanism also showed signs of fragility.
+The domestic difficulties experienced were the direct consequence of a system which has partly restored the superiority of domestic cash flows over the real flows, broken down the air lock between internal and external prices and reintroduced a system of social advancement based on the maximisation of earnings.

+55. Difficulties have been particularly obvious in three areas, viz: